Ezward/gps/index.md

 So the gps receiver (more below) gets radio signals from the gps satellites.
 Each satellite is transmitting a very exact time and it's current position in space.
 When the gps receiver gets a time and satellite position, it calculates how long it took the signal to reach the receiver and can then calculate the distance to the satellite.
 With 3 satellites the receiver can triangulate it's position on the surface of the Earth.
 The reality is a little more complicated because the receiver uses many satellites and the Earth is not flat (glad I got that off my mind), but you get the idea.

 ### NEO ZED Blox What?
-Next, let's talk about the kinds of gps devices available for talking to the satellite systems.
-Since the American GPS system was first early chips only talked to it.
+Next, let's talk about the kinds of gps receiver devices available for talking to the satellite systems.
+Since the American GPS system was first, early chips only talked to it.
 Then when GLONASS came online chips came out that supported both GPS and GLONASS, even simultaneously.
-Newer chips support GPS, GLONASS, BeiDou and Galileo and some of the smaller system.
+Newer chips support GPS, GLONASS, BeiDou and Galileo and some of the smaller systems.
 The most popular devices are based on chips created by a company named [U-Blox](https://www.u-blox.com/).
 They have lots of different GPS chips for various purposes and with varying capabilities.
 Their latest chips are series 10.
 You can still find series 6, 7, and 8 out there.
 The series 8 chips are much better than 6 or 7; they support more kinds of satellites and more simultaneous satellite connections.
 I'm using a device from Sparkfun with a series 9 chipset, the [SparkFun GPS-RTK-SMA Breakout - ZED-F9P (Qwiic)](https://www.sparkfun.com/products/16481).
 The name really rolls off the tongue doesn't it?
 Catchy.
 Anyway, the ZED-F9P chipset is a big improvement over the NEO-8 series because it supports yet more satellite systems, more simultaneous connections and most importantly, it supports a second frequency band (L2) for higher precision measurements.
 Newer is better.
 Ask any baby.

 <p align="center">
   <img src="https://cdn.sparkfun.com//assets/parts/1/5/3/5/2/16481-SparkFun_GPS-RTK-SMA_Breakout_-_ZED-F9P__Qwiic_-01a.jpg" style="height: 75%; width: 75%; display: block;" alt="SparkFun GPS-RTK-SMA Breakout - ZED-F9P (Qwiic)" />
   <a href="https://www.sparkfun.com/products/16481">SparkFun GPS-RTK-SMA Breakout - ZED-F9P (Qwiic)</a>
 </p>

 Other companies produce ZED-F9P based boards.
 ArduSimple makes a number of different boards.
-[This](https://www.mouser.com/ProductDetail/ArduSimple/AS-STARTKIT-BASIC-L1L2-NH-02?qs=GBLSl2Akiru%2FUw8RAcKyUw%3D%3D)  one includes the antenna and costs a little less than the SparkFun board without the antenna.
+[This](https://www.mouser.com/ProductDetail/ArduSimple/AS-STARTKIT-BASIC-L1L2-NH-02?qs=GBLSl2Akiru%2FUw8RAcKyUw%3D%3D)  one includes the antenna and still costs a little less than the SparkFun board without the antenna.

 <p align="center">
   <img src="https://www.mouser.com/images/ardusimple/hd/AS-STARTKIT-BASIC-L1L2-NH-02_SPL.jpg" style="height: 75%; width: 75%; display: block;" alt="ArduSimple AS-STARTKIT-BASIC-L1L2-NH-02" />